Damares Alves

+Damares Regina Alves (born March 11, 1964) is a Brazilian lawyer and evangelical pastor.

+Overview

-Damares Regina Alves (born 11 September 1964) is a Brazilian lawyer and evangelical pastor.
-She was the Minister of Women, Families and Human Rights during the Presidency of Jair Bolsonaro from 2019 to 2022.
+Alves was the Minister of Women, Families, and Human Rights during the Presidency of Jair Bolsonaro from 2019 to 2022.
 She is the second female minister appointed to the new government as of December 2018.
 In the 2022 election, Damares was elected Senator for the Federal District.

-Damares defends the prohibition of abortion after rape and in risk pregnancies, women trafficking, suicide, the prohibition of juvenile self-harming and drug consumption, such as, from her perspective, taking hormone blockers.
-Alves is engaged directly in the preparation of youth for the Fourth Industrial Revolution and intended to consolidate an agenda between different ministries of the Federal Government capable of integrating programs, policies, projects and initiatives under the same, articulated perspective of impact—modernizing education.
+Alves defends the prohibition of abortion after rape and in risk pregnancies, women trafficking, supports legislation forcing schools and hospitals to report attempts at suicide, the prohibition of juvenile self-harming and drug consumption, which she said include taking hormone blockers.
+She declared that she is engaged directly in the "preparation of youth for the Fourth Industrial Revolution" and intended to consolidate an agenda between different ministries of the Federal Government capable of integrating programs, policies, projects and initiatives under the same, articulated perspective of impact - modernizing education.

 Biography

-Born in Paraná, Damares migrated to the northeast with her family.
+Born in Paraná in 1964, daughter of northeastern parents, Alves migrated to the northeast with her family.
 As a child, she lived in Bahia, in Alagoas and Sergipe.
 She also lived in São Carlos in the São Paulo state.
-These moves are strictly linked to her father's profession, the pastor Henrique Alves Sobrinho, from the "Quadrangular" Gospel Church—Foursquare Gospel Church.
-Damares also became a pastor herself.
+These moves are strictly linked to her father's profession, as he was the pastor Henrique Alves Sobrinho, from the "Quadrangular" Gospel Church - the Foursquare Gospel Church.